archywillhe/0a-Jekyll/_posts/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

     >    </div>
     >

-2. **unit propagation**: It is obvious that for clauses made up of 1 literal, that 1 literal has to evalute `True` for the formula to yeild `True`.
+2. **unit propagation**: It is obvious that for clauses made up of 1 literal, that 1 literal has to evaluate `True` for the formula to yield `True`.
 Therefore

     1. we assign a value for the literal to yield `True`

-    2. delete clauses that contains the literal, and instances of it in oppoiste polarity (the opposite of positive is negative, vice versa).
+    2. delete clauses that contains the literal, and instances of it in opposite polarity (the opposite of positive is negative, vice versa).

     > Take this CNF for example:
     >